Short-distance thermal phase structure of charged black holes in 4D Einstein-Gauss-Bonnet gravity: Quantum work distribution

 This expression represents the internal energy of the black hole.
 Furthermore, we can rewrite the expression for temperature (Eq. \ref{temp1}), leaving out constant factors, as follows:

-where $\mathcal{K}:=\sqrt{1-\frac{4 \alpha (Q-2 M r_{+})}{r_{+}^4}}$.
+where $\mathcal{K}:=\sqrt{1-\frac{4 \alpha (Q^2-2 M r_{+})}{r_{+}^4}}$.
 Helmholtz free energy of the black hole is given by \begin{widetext}

-\end{widetext} which has been plotted in Fig.\ref{QW}(a) for various values of quantum correction parameter $\eta$.
+\end{widetext} which has been plotted in Fig.\ref{QW}(a) for various values of $\eta$.
 The plots for $F$ reveal distinct features across various size ranges.
-High values of $F$ for larger black hole geometric scales indicate thermodynamic instability, which is not surprising given the overall character of the black hole, particularly its larger size, which resembles the Reissner-Nordström-like behavior.
-This observation aligns with previous findings when investigating the heat capacity of the black hole (see Fig.\ref{CQ}).
+High values of $F$ for larger black hole geometric scales indicate thermodynamic instability, which is not surprising given the overall character of the black hole, particularly its larger size, which resembles the RN-like behavior noted earlier via $C_{Q}$ analysis (see Fig.\ref{CQ}).
 The divergence of $F$ as $r_{+} \to 0$ reflects the true singular nature of the black hole at this limit.
 However, one would not expect non-zero values of $F$ at this point on physical grounds, as Hawking evaporation has removed all matter from the black hole.
 Thus, it is essential to interpret this as a mathematical artifact arising from the geometric properties of the black hole from which thermodynamics is defined.
 Clearly, the singularity near $r_{+} = 0$ is a critical feature, where the geometry becomes singular.
 Additionally, the black hole undergoes a transition through a region of thermodynamic stability, marked by negative free energy, as it evaporates from larger unstable configurations toward the divergent $F$ at $r_{+} = 0$.
 These stable/unstable phase transitions are a common feature in charged black hole thermodynamics, resulting from the competition between charge and mass \cite{Davies:1978zz,MasoodASBukhari:2023ljc}.\\ Between two successive evaporations, the black hole reduces in size from an initial horizon radius $r_i$ to a final radius $r_f$.
 The corresponding change in free energy is given by $\Delta F = F_{\rm f} - F_{\rm i}$.
 Quantum work is generally defined through the expression \cite{Jarzynski:1996oqb}